 Tommy Bahama Group sells the island life.
-The company designs and markets relaxed sportswear and other items under the Tommy Bahama name.
-Tommy Bahama's Fishbone pants, Cayman Camp shirts, and other clothing are sold through specialty stores, vacation resorts, and more than 100 namesake stores, as well as through about a dozen tropical-themed Tommy Bahama restaurants in the US.
-Licensees have extended the Tommy Bahama brand to such items as footwear, golf bags, luggage, handbags, eyewear, home furnishings, and rum.
-Oxford Industries owns Tommy Bahama Group, which was founded in 1992 by marketing director Bob Emfield, designer Lucio Dalla Gasperina, and former president and CEO Tony Margolis.
+The company designs and markets relaxed sportswear, swimwear, and other items under the Tommy Bahama name.
+Tommy Bahama's Fishbone pants, Cayman Camp shirts, and other clothing are sold through specialty stores, vacation resorts, and more than 110 namesake stores, as well as through about 15 tropical-themed Tommy Bahama "retail-restaurants" in the US.
+Licensees have extended the Tommy Bahama brand to such items as footwear, golf bags, luggage, eyewear, home furnishings, and rum.
+Founded in 1992 as a maker of shirts and pants, the company, which takes its name from a made up character, has evolved into a global lifestyle brand under the ownership of

-The apparel company is expanding.
-It opened its first stores in Asia in 2012.
+Indeed, the company has its eye on opening up to 10 new retail locations each year.
+It opened its first stores in Asia in 2012 and has grown to about half a dozen locations there.
 Besides establishing a retail store in Macau (at the Venetian Resort and Casino), and another on Singapore's Orchard Road, a new Tokyo flagship is its crowning jewel.
 The Ginza district location includes a restaurant, aptly named Tommy Bahama Restaurant, Bar and Store.
-The company is also eyeing additional locations in Hong Kong and Shanghai.
-In 2013 the firm acquired the Tommy Bahama business in Canada from its licensee, Jaytex Group.
+The company also has locations in Hong Kong and Shanghai.
+In 2013, the firm acquired the Tommy Bahama business in Canada from its licensee, Jaytex Group.
 The purchase included nine Tommy Bahama stores in Canada and a wholesale business.

 Tommy Bahama typically targets a worldly, well-traveled man or woman age 35 and older who enjoys adventure and leisure.
 Its target audience extended to the fairer sex in 2008, when the company added women to the Tommy Bahama lifestyle brand and an e-commerce website.